Reviews You Can Rely On

 Expensive since a full-sized nidek is not much more

-The Metolius Sentinel can be your best friend or be a bit of an awkward size.
-For most applications, we would much prefer the bigger Quarter Dome or Half Dome.
-They are not that much more expensive but much more useful sizes.
-That said, many people love the Sentinel as their UberBomber sidekick.
-It's an armor-plated backpack that can take about any abuse.
-That said, it's not nearly as comfortable as a daypack and has poor breathability (expect a soaked back).
+The Metolius Sentinel can either be your best friend or be a little bit of an awkward size.
+For most applications, we would prefer to reach for the bigger Quarter Dome or even bigger Half Dome.
+The price for these bags isn't that much higher, and the sizes are far more useful and versatile.
+Still, many folks love the Sentinel as their UberBomber sidekick.
+It's an armor-plated backpack that can withstand some abuse.

 Boasts a Large Capacity